Travel Diaries: How A Matchmaker Explores The World

 Advertisement

-What’s better: solo trips or traveling in groups?
+What’s better: solo trips or travelling in groups?
 Solo trips.
 You can do whatever you want whenever you want.

 What’s a touristy spot that’s actually worth it?
 Every patisserie in Paris!